cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 **Note:** Apps need to be both recompiled and re-deployed.

 When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has been replaced by the CDAP-UI role.
-After starting the 3.0 services the first time:
+After starting the 3.0 services for the first time:

-   - From the CDAP Instances page, select Add Role Instances, and choose a host for the CDAP-UI role.
+   - From the CDAP Instances page, select "Add Role Instances", and choose a host for the CDAP-UI role.

-   - From the CDAP Instances page, check the CDAP-Web-App role, and select Delete from the Actions menu.
+   - From the CDAP Instances page, check the CDAP-Web-App role, and select "Delete" from the Actions menu.

 Troubleshooting